 - Start with swimming lessons.

 A common cause of accidental death in children is drowning.
 Knowing how to swim can save a child’s life.
 Plus, it’s a great exercise for the body, young and old alike.
 It’s known to increase stamina, balance, posture and even keep heart and lungs healthy.
 The first step in practicing safety in Michigan waters in making sure you and your children know how to swim.
 Check with your local school district, YMCA or county parks and recreation department for lessons available in your area.
+Note that some schedules may be adjusted due to COVID-19.
 If you haven’t had a chance to get those swim lessons in, you can still say cool without going underwater.
 Swimming isn’t required for a visit to the local splash pad, setting up a sprinkler on the lawn or just having a good old-fashioned hose or water gun battle.

 - Track dangerous currents.